Public holidays in Bhutan: Birthday of King Jigme Singye Wangchuck

 November 11 marks the birth anniversary of Jigme Singye Wangchuck, the 4th Druk Gyalpo (b.
 1955, Dechencholing Palace, Thimphu).
 The holiday is also called Constitution Day; under this king and at his behest, the Constitution of Bhutan was enacted.

 Lhabab Duchen

-Lhabab Duchen is a public holiday generally falling in November (on the 9th month, 22nd day of the Tibetan calendar).
-Lhabab Duchen marks Gautama Buddha's return to earth after attaining Nirvana.
+Lhabab Duchen or Descending Day of Lord Buddha is a public holiday observed on 22nd day of the 9th month of the Bhutanese lunar calendar.
+Lhabab Duchen marks Gautama Buddha's return to Earth after attaining Nirvana.
 In the eastern regions of Bhutan, the holiday is a popular occasion for performing Lhasoel, which are religious offerings in the form of ara (traditional wine), blessings, and supplications.

-National Day
+National Day of Bhutan

 The National Day (Gyalyong Duechen) of Bhutan is December 17.
 The date marks the coronation of Ugyen Wangchuck as the first Druk Gyalpo of modern Bhutan.
 Celebrations are held at Changlimithang Stadium, and include a public address by the Druk Gyalpo and a procession including a statue of Ugyen Wangchuck to honor the first Druk Gyalpo and the independent Bhutanese nation.

+Other Major Festivals

+These are other major festive celebrations in Bhutan that are not part of the national public holidays.

+Lomba Festival

+Lomba Festival is a New Year of two western districts of Paro and Haa.
+The festival falls on the 29th day of the 9th lunar month in the Bhutanese calendar.
+Hoentay is an important part of the Lomba for the people of Haa while for the people for Paro is called Jomju.

+Ngenpa Gudzom

+Ngenpa Gudzom is one of the major festive events in the Bhutanese calendar usually observed on the 7th day of the 11th Bhutanese month annually.
+The day is considered the most inauspicious day on the Bhutanese calendar.
+It is widely celebrated by the people of central and eastern regions of Bhutan.
+Nyenpa Guzom or The Meeting of Nine Evils is not a public holiday in Bhutan.
+The day was removed from the national holiday list in 2007.